Update an existing installation and version compatibility requirements

 To locate the most recent version of the software for integrating Team Foundation Server and Project Server, see System and setup requirements.

-To perform the procedures in this topic, your Administer Project Server integration permission for the team project collection must be set to Allow.
+To perform the procedures in this topic, your Administer Project Server integration permission for the project collection must be set to Allow.
 Also, the service account for TFS must be granted the necessary permissions to interact with the instance of Project Web Access or Project Web App (PWA) that will participate in data synchronization.
 For more information, see Assign permissions.

 Recommended update sequence